Alabama Social Work Licensing Requirements

 Social Work Associations in Alabama

-- NASW Alabama – The Alabama chapter of the National Association of Social Workers, this association promotes the professional development of its members through education, resources, and advocacy.
+- National Association of Social Workers (NASW), Alabama Chapter: Promotes the professional development of its members through education, resources, and advocacy.

-- Alabama Society for Clinical Social Workers — Comprised of licensed social workers, this society provides education, mentorship, and professional advocacy for clinical social workers.
+- Alabama Society for Clinical Social Workers (ASCSW): Provides education, mentorship, and professional advocacy for clinical social workers.

-- Alabama Society for Healthcare Social Workers — Provides a medium for exchanging information and growing the practice of social work practice within healthcare institutions.
+- Alabama Society for Healthcare Social Workers (ASHCSW): Provides a medium for exchanging information and growing the practice of social work within healthcare institutions.

 Frequently Asked Questions

 Question: Where do I apply for the social work licensing exam?

 Answer: You will need to gain approval from the Board before registering for the licensing exam.
 To do this, complete the Board’s application form.
 After the Board notifies you that you are eligible for the exam, follow the registration instructions on the ASWB website.

 Question: What is required to become “license eligible?”